Mastogloia Sea: Successor

 The phase of more saline conditions and higher sea level than today marks the Littorina Sea stage.
+In the Baltic Basin the Early Holocene rapid sea-level rise, well known from more southern European North Sea coasts was only after 8.5 ka cal.
+BP.

 The Mastogloia Sea stage thus is between the freshwater Ancylus Lake stage and the Littorina Sea stage.